Methodology

 What we never store: AWS credentials, secret values, application data, customer data, code, or anything your application stores about your users.
 The IAM role sessions are 1-hour TTL and never persisted after the scan completes.

 Delete anytime.
 Every scan page has a "Delete all my scan data" button.
-One click wipes all D1 rows and R2 objects for that scan immediately — evidence, report, edits, access log, everything.
-No email required.
+One click wipes all D1 rows and R2 objects for that scan immediately, evidence, report, edits, access log, everything.
+No email is required to perform this deletion.
 Payment records remain with Stripe as required by law but contain no scan data.

 Access log.
-Every time your scan data is accessed — by you or anyone with your token — it is recorded and visible to you on the scan page under "Access log."
+Every time your scan data is accessed, by you or anyone with your token, it is recorded and visible to you on the scan page under "Access log."
 You can see every download, every Gideon query, every results view.
-Nothing happens to your data without it appearing there.
+Access is auditable.

 What we share: Stripe processes payments.
 Anthropic's Claude API analyzes your evidence for the paid report.
 Neither receives your AWS account ID or org name.
 That's the complete list of third parties.